The excessive use of nautical slang by pirate characters ("Shiver my timbers!").

 Pirate Parrot: The Trope Maker.
 Although it's quite likely that real Caribbean pirates may have kept the occasional parrot, this is also true of monkeys and cats, and one of these animals is far more associated with pirates than the others.

 Retired Badass / Retired Monster: Flint, the captain who murdered a good chunk of his own crew to hide the treasure's location, was afraid of Silver.
-Silver has been peacefully running an inn and living happily with his wife for some years when the story begins.
+Silver has been peacefully running an inn and living happily with his wife for some years when the story begins, and he continues this after making off with a part of the treasure in the end.

 Stiff Upper Lip: Most of the sympathetic characters.
 Captain Smollet maintains rigid discipline throughout their ordeal.
 Hawkins maintains his dignity and poise even under threat of death.
 The Squire's servants are said to react to every calamity without complaint or even much surprise.